Ruth Young (archaeologist)

 Ruth Lorraine Young FSA FHEA is Professor of Archaeology at the University of Leicester.

 Career

 Young completed undergraduate, MPhIl, and PhD studies at the University of Bradford.
 She was first appointed at the University of Leicester in 2000.
 She is a specialist in the archaeology of South Asia and the Middle East.
 She was elected as a Fellow of the Society of Antiquaries of London on 1 January 2010.

+She has taken as interest in preserving the archaeology of Pakistan.